Sexual revolution: Legacy

 Fraenkel (1992) believes that the "sexual revolution", which the West supposedly experienced in the late 1960s, is a misconception/misnomer, and that sex is never actually enjoyed freely as such, being rather observed in all fields of culture: a stance adopted toward human behavior referable to the concept of "repressive desublimation".
 According to this concept or interpretation (first evolved by Marxist philosopher Herbert Marcuse), the 'sexual revolution' would be an instance of a conservative force masquerading under the guise of liberation – a force sapping energies (here sexual) which would otherwise be available for a true social critique of a given behavior – and thus an impediment to any real political change which might emancipate the individual from "totalitarian democracy".
 (See also Bread and circuses, False consciousness and Frankfurt School.)
 Put baldly, the pursuit of "sexual freedom" may be construed as a distraction from the pursuit of actual freedom.

 Allyn argues that the sexual optimism of the 1960s waned with the economic crises of the 1970s, the massive commercialization of sex, increasing reports of child exploitation, disillusionment with the counter-culture and the New Left, and a combined left-right backlash against sexual liberation as an ideal.
 The discovery of herpes escalated anxieties rapidly and set the stage for the nation's panicked response to AIDS.

 Among radical feminists, the view soon became widely held that, thus far, the sexual freedoms gained in the sexual revolution of the 1960s, such as the decreasing emphasis on monogamy, had been largely gained by men at women's expense.
 In Anticlimax: A Feminist Perspective on the Sexual Revolution, Sheila Jeffreys asserted that the sexual revolution on men's terms contributed less to women's freedom than to their continued oppression, an assertion that has both commanded respect and attracted intense criticism.
 In the late 1970s and early 1980s, feminist sex wars broke out due to disagreements on pornography, on prostitution, and on BDSM, as well as sexuality in general.

-Although the rate of teenage sexual activity is hard to record, the prevalence of teenage pregnancy in Western countries such as Canada and the UK have seen a steady decline since the 1990s.
+Although the rate of teenage sexual activity is hard to record, the prevalence of teenage pregnancy in Western countries such as Canada and the UK has seen a steady decline since the 1990s.
 For example, in 1991 there were 61.8 children born per 1,000 teenage girls in the United States.
 By 2013, this number had declined to 26.6 births per 1,000 teenage girls.

 Women and men who lived with each other without marriage sought "palimony" equal to the alimony.
 Teenagers assumed their right to a sexual life with whomever they pleased, and bathers fought to be topless or nude at beaches.